25+ Top Attractions in Florence Italy

 The Baptistery is octagonal in shape, inspired by ancient Roman mausoleums.
 It has three magnificent sets of bronze doors.

 On the eastern side are the famous golden “Gates of Paradise” designed by Lorenzo Ghiberti and nicknamed by Michelangelo.
-The originals are now housed in the Duomo Museum.
+On the north side, you’ll find another set of Ghiberti doors depicting scenes from the passion of Christ.

 the Last Judgment mosaic in the Florence baptistery